 - Attend a counseling session with a health psychologist.

 - Obtain independent legal counsel and sign a legal agreement with the egg donor prior to start of treatment (only required for altruistic donations).

 - Sign all appropriate consent forms at the Ottawa Fertility Centre.

 A few options are available to patients of the Ottawa Fertility Centre who are seeking an Egg Donor:

 Using an altruistic donor in Canada – couples often have to find a donor who is known to them, either through family or friends, who are willing to offer their eggs as an altruistic donation (i.e.: the egg donor does not receive payment).

-Travel abroad – Where option 1 is not feasible, couples sometimes choose to seek assistance outside of Canada.
+Travel abroad – Where the above option is not feasible, couples sometimes choose to seek assistance outside of Canada.
 The Ottawa Fertility Centre works with reputable clinics in the United States and can assist in your care.

-Select a donor through Donor Egg Bank USA – A third option is now available through the Ottawa Fertility Centre.
-Couples may now select an egg donor in the United States through Donor Egg Bank USA and have eggs transferred to the Ottawa Fertility Centre where they can undergo the procedure close to home.
+Select a donor – A third option is now available through the Ottawa Fertility Centre.
+Couples may now select an egg donor in the United States through Donor Egg Bank USA or Shady Grove Fertility and have eggs transferred to the Ottawa Fertility Centre where they can undergo the procedure close to home.